-Commentary from the One Year NIV Devotional NT, July 7.
+Commentary from The One Year NIV Devotional New Testament, October 27.
 Tyndale House Publishers, Inc. 2003.

 As you can see from my posted images this week, I had lots of fun taking photos after a rainy day.
 The photos posted today are entered into a flower show (the photo entries portion) this week at my state’s annual fair.
 Enjoy more of God’s artistry today!

 The Lord loves all people, both good and evil.